 Below, we describe how we extracted the different datasets from Freebase, DBpedia and YAGO.
 In Table 1 some details about the size of these datasets are given.
-In our experiments, the Freebase-150k dataset will simulate a general purpose KG, the DBpedia-Music dataset a domain specific KG and the YAGOc-195k dataset a high quality KG.

-Freebase-150k The Freebase KG includes triples extracted from Wikipedia Infoboxes, MusicBrainz [21], WordNet [15] and many more.
-From the current materialized Freebase RDF-dump3, we extracted entity-types, type-constraints and all triples that involved entities (Topics) with more than 100 relations to other topics.
+Freebase-150k The Freebase KG includes triples extracted from Wikipedia Infoboxes, MusicBrainz, WordNet and many more.
+From the current materialized Freebase rdf-dump3, we extracted entity-types, type-constraints and all triples that involved entities (Topics) with more than 100 relations to other topics.
 Subsequently, we discarded the triples of relation-types with incomplete type-constraints or which occurred in less than 100 triples.
 Additionally, we discarded all triples that involved entities that are not an instance of any class covered by the remaining type-constraints.
 The entities involved in type-constraint violating triples were added to the subset of entities that agree with the type-constraints since we assumed that they only miss proper typing.
+This dataset will simulate a general purpose knowledge graph in our experiments.

-DBpedia-Music For the DBpedia-Music datasets, we extracted triples and types from 15 pre-selected object-properties regarding the music domain of DBpedia 4; musicalBand, musicalArtist, musicBy, musicSubgenre, derivative, stylisticOrigin, associatedBand, associatedMusicalArtist, recordedIn, musicFusionGenre, musicComposer, artist, bandMember, formerBandMember, genre, where genre has been extracted to include only those entities that were covered by the other object-properties to restrict it to musical genres.
+DBpedia-Music For the DBpedia-Music datasets, we extracted triples and types from 15 pre-selected object-properties regarding the music domain of DBpedia4; musicalBand, musicalArtist, musicBy, musicSubgenre, derivative, stylisticOrigin, associatedBand, associatedMusicalArtist, recordedIn, musicFusionGenre, musicComposer, artist, bandMember, formerBandMember, genre, where genre has been extracted to include only those entities that were covered by the other object-properties to restrict it to musical genres.
 We extracted the type-constraints from the DBpedia OWL-Ontology and for entities that occurred less than two times we discarded all triples.
 In case types for entities or type-constraints were absent we assigned them to owl#Thing.
 Remaining disagreements between triples and type-constraints were resolved as in case of the Freebase-150k dataset.
+In our experiments, this dataset will simulate a domain specific knowledge graph.